Liam-Twomey/BIUcontrol-pulse/doc/neotrellis.rst

 at the end of the address block.
 If it does not detect anything (all ``--`` throughout the block), then it means that the neotrellis is not connected properly.

+If you do not see an i2c connection, unplug and replug the GPIO pins going to the trellis, and check intermediate connections.
+This is typically the issue.